-The internship is an opportunity to get real experience in teaching: plan an innovation, evaluate how it works, and hopefully, help improve the learning outcomes of students.
-Specific to your project, the internship is designed to provide an experience toward reaching your particular professional goals- whether in outreach, industry, or higher education.
+The internship is an opportunity to get real experience in teaching: plan instruction, evaluate how it works, and hopefully, help improve the course climate and learning outcomes of students.
+Each project is different, providing an experience to help each intern reach individual career goals- whether in outreach, industry, or higher education.

 In the process, you’ll learn how to become a reflective practitioner of evidence-based teaching, and prepare for responsibilities you’ll face in the classroom as a future faculty member.
-Over the course of completing your internship project, you’ll be introduced to educational research, including quantitative and qualitative methods.
-Several interns have gone on to publish the findings of the internship project, present their outcomes at an academic conference, or turn their internship project into a chapter in their dissertation.
 Becoming a Delta intern is also a great opportunity to network with other people excited about teaching.

 What is the timing of an internship and how much time do I need to commit?

-When during the year do the cohorts begin and how do you join a cohort of interns?
+When during the year do the cohorts begin and how do you register for the seminar / join a cohort of interns?

 What kinds of internship projects have been done, and what does it look like?

 While every Internship project is different, some examples include, but are not limited to:

-• Integrating an active learning method into a course or module of a course (inclusive collaborative learning projects, problem-based learning, case-based learning, any much more)
+- Integrating an active learning method into a course or module of a course (inclusive collaborative learning projects, problem-based learning, case-based learning, any much more)

 Yes.
 While a graduate student or postdoc’s focus rightly rests with their core disciplinary research and writing, the Delta Program believes it is important for any future teaching position to ensure professional development around teaching and learning.
 Because the support and encouragement of the research advisor is important to the success of any internship project, we do require interns to receive signed consent from their advisor (via the Advisor Approval Form) prior to the program.

-How is an internship different from a TA position?
+How is a Delta Internship different from a TA position?

-Can I use my upcoming TA experience in my internship?
+Can I use my upcoming TA experience as my Delta Internship?